Xacus/demonlord/README.md

 - [ ] Level up system.
 - [ ] Rules Engine.

+## **Credits**
 Shadow of the Demon Lord is ©2015 Schwalb Entertainment, LLC.
 All rights reserved.
 Shadow of the Demon Lord, Schwalb Entertainment, and their associated logos are trademarks of Schwalb Entertainment, LLC.

+A huge thanks to Robert Schwalb for letting me do this system.

+Icons are licensed to be used only in this application.
+Any other use is prohibited.